RosettaCommons/rosetta/database/chemical/pdb_components/README_components.txt

 Others are okay for the purposes of the PDB, but cause issues with the best-effort ResidueType generation system Rosetta has.
 To account for this, we have an overrides/ directory.

 Simply put the fixed definition (one file per ligand) into the overrides/ directory, and then put the filename/path to the file in the overrides.txt file.

+Please edit the _pdbx_chem_comp_audit table to give the date and the reason for any edits, such that we can later assess if we can/should replace them with an updated official version.
+(You can also use the README in the overrides/ directory to provide additional information.)